jcaip/jcaip.github.io/_posts/2016-07-15-Genetic-Algorithm.md

 Offspring: 0000000000010000

-_How do we select the next generation_
+_How we select the next generation_

-Basically, we use somehting called the roulette wheel method, where an individuals chance of getting selected is equal to
+Basically, we use something called the roulette wheel method, where an individuals chance of getting selected is equal to

-*Their fitness score*/*Fitness score of the whole population*
+$$\frac{Fitness_{individual}}{Fitness_{population}}$$

 This will probably be more about the code that runs, rather than the theory behind it all.
-I encourage you to check out [this site](http://www.ai-junkie.com/ga/intro/gat2.html) for more information, its what I used to get started.
+I encourage you to check out [this site](http://www.ai-junkie.com/ga/intro/gat2.html) for more information.

 ## The Code

 ### Creating the population and enviorment

 We need to first develop a way for us to store genetic information.
-For that, we use a bitstring that is 36 bits long and also create an encoding.
+For that, we use a bitstring that is 36 bits long.
+We also create an encoding for our information.

 ```python
 encoding = {